 - Budget and timeline constraints

-Requirements Definition and Feasibility
+Requirements definition and feasibility

 - Production targets: Tonnes per year, daily/hourly profiles, seasonal variations